-DAC8 adopted by EC to harmonise EU tax reporting by e-money and cryptocurrency intermediaries
+DAC8 agreed by ECOFIN to harmonise EU tax reporting by e-money, crypto asset and cryptocurrency intermediaries from 1 January 2024

-The European Commission (EC) has published on 8 December 2022 a new proposed Directive on Administrative Cooperation covering tax reporting on cryptocurrencies (‘DAC8’).
+EU Finance Ministers yesterday approved (ECOFIN) the European Commission (EC) December 2022 new proposed Directive on Administrative Cooperation covering tax reporting on cryptocurrencies, Non-fungible tokens (NFT’s) and other crypto assets (‘DAC8’).

 It will aim to harmonise reporting for service providers harmonising digital currency transactions, including annual reports from crypto exchanges / marketplaces.
 This will improve transparency on tax liabilities, helping identify income and taxable gains.
 It will also provide efficiencies for taxpayers and authorities via consistent information requirements across the 27 member states.

 Following a public consultation in 2021, the draft DAC8 will be published before year end.
 This comes as the EU is drawing up a single licensing regime in the form of the Markets in Crypto-Assets (MICA) regulation.

 DAC8 proposal will improve the ability of Member States to detect and counter tax fraud, tax evasion and tax avoidance by:

 - requiring all reporting crypto-asset service providers, irrespective of their size or location, to report transactions of clients residing in the EU.
 The proposal covers both domestic and cross-border transactions.
 In some cases, reporting obligations will also cover non-fungible tokens (NFTs).

 - requiring financial institutions to report on e-money and central bank digital currencies.